 Published Date: Jul 26, 2012

-Dr. Zafar Qadir, Chairman, National Disaster Management Authority (NDMA) said on Wednesday that Pakistan is working on a plan to provide disaster-risk insurance for its 180 million people to cover the loss of human lives, livelihoods shelter and livestock, which is the biggest ever insurance venture anywhere in the world.
+Dr. Zafar Qadir, Chairman, National Disaster Management Authority (NDMA) said on Wednesday that Pakistan is working on to provide disaster risk insurance for its 180 million population which is the biggest ever insurance venture anywhere in the world.

-He said the NCCP has a dysfunctional policy implementation mechanism which means it is most likely to fail.
-He also showed concerns over financial aspects and said, keeping in view the economic situation of the country, some of the recommendations are likely to have serious financial implications.
+Talking of implementation mechanism, he said, NCCR has dysfunctional policy implementation mechanism which are most likely to fail.
+He also showed concerns over financial aspects and said, keeping in view the present economic viability of the country some of the recommendations are likely to have serious financial implications.
 NDMA and provincial disaster management bodies shared their preparedness plans for upcoming monsoon season of 2012.